Polycystic ovary syndrome

 - High blood pressure.
 Women with PCOS are at greater risk of having high blood pressure compared with women of the same age without PCOS.
 High blood pressure is a leading cause of heart disease and stroke.
 Learn more about heart disease and stroke.

 - Unhealthy cholesterol.
 Women with PCOS often have higher levels of LDL (bad) cholesterol and low levels of HDL (good) cholesterol.
-High cholesterol raises your risk for heart disease and stroke.
+High cholesterol raises your risk of heart disease and stroke.

 - Sleep apnea.
 This is when momentary and repeated stops in breathing interrupt sleep.
-Many women with PCOS are overweight or obese, which can cause sleep apnea.
-Sleep apnea raises your risk for heart disease and diabetes.
+Many women with PCOS have overweight or obesity, which can cause sleep apnea.
+Sleep apnea raises your risk of heart disease and diabetes.